 Glucosamine is a compound naturally found in connective tissues to aid normal joint function.
 It can assist in repairing damaged cartilage, which is the strong, flexible tissue that helps protect joints, according to akc.org.
 Chondroitin, a sugar protein found in joint cartilage, is also helpful to joint health because it helps create new cartilage.
 Similarly, MSM provides sulfur—another building block for joints and cartilage.

-In addition to helping build strong bones and cartilage, these supplements promote joint lubrication and improve flexibility and mobility.
+In addition to helping build strong bones and cartilage, these supplements aid in joint lubrication and helps maintain flexibility and mobility.

 How can you resist petting and snuggling your four-legged friend when their coat is so soft and shiny?